Choose The Right Supplements For Yoga Practice

 But what kind of supplements should you be taking?
 Well, there are two main types:

-- hydration and protein
+• Hydration and protein

 Hydration supplements are great because they give you extra water without the calories or sugar from sports drinks or sodas.
 They also taste better than plain old water (you’ll have to try them yourself).

-Protein supplements are helpful if you’re trying to build muscle mass—so if yoga isn’t doing enough for you, this is an easy way to add more bulk!
+Protein supplements are helpful if you’re trying to build muscle mass—so if Yoga isn’t doing enough for you, this is an easy way to add more bulk!

 Yogis also take supplements to make them more flexible.

-- See Supplements for Yoga
+• See Supplements for Yoga

 Supplements For Yoga Practice – Flexibility

-The first thing I want to tell you is that there are no real “supplements” that will make you more flexible.
+The first thing I want to tell you is that there are no natural “supplements” that will make you more flexible.
 It’s all about how much effort and persistence you put into your practice (and how much time you spend stretching!).
 But some things can help with the process:

-- Be sure to drink plenty of water before, during, and after practicing yoga.
+• Be sure to drink plenty of water before, during, and after practicing Yoga.
 This will help keep your muscles hydrated and prevent cramps or injury from overuse.

-- Make sure you’re getting enough protein in your diet; this will help build muscle mass and strength so that it doesn’t feel like a struggle when trying new poses.
+• Ensure you’re getting enough protein in your diet; this will help build muscle mass and strength so that it doesn’t feel like a struggle when trying new poses.

-- Don’t forget that you can take a break from your routine if things get too intense; yoga is supposed to be relaxing, not stressful!
+• Don’t forget that you can take a break from your routine if things get too intense; Yoga is supposed to be relaxing, not stressful!

-Is yoga good for vitamin D?
+Is Yoga good for vitamin D?

 Can Yoga change your body composition?

-Best Yoga Exercise to change your body composition
+Best Yoga Exercise to Change Your Body Composition

 The first thing to do is figure out your goals: Do you want to lose weight?
 Gain weight?
 Build muscle?
 Or tone up?
 Once you know what you want, you can start working toward those goals.

-If you’re looking to gain weight with yoga, certain poses will help with that.
-For example, if you’re trying to gain weight in the upper body, try doing a side plank pose or forearm plank pose.
-If you want to gain weight in the lower body, try doing the downward-facing dog pose or a warrior 1 pose.
+If you’re looking to gain weight with Yoga, certain poses will help with that.
+For example, if you’re trying to gain weight in the upper body, try doing a side plank or forearm plank pose.
+Try doing the downward-facing dog pose or a Warrior pose to gain weight in the lower body.

 And, of course, don’t forget about core work!
 That’s where most of your strength comes from, anyway!

-The Right Supplements For Yoga Practice – summary
+The Right Supplements For Yoga Practice – Summary

-Yoga is a great way to improve your body composition; yoga can help you to build muscle, lose fat, and increase your endurance.
+Yoga is a great way to improve your body composition; Yoga can help you to build muscle, lose fat, and increase your endurance.
 It’s also a great way to improve balance and flexibility.